uma-pi1/kge/README.md

 </tr>
 </table>

-The results above where obtained by a hyper-parameter search described in our [publication](https://openreview.net/forum?id=BkxSmlBFvr).
+The results above where obtained using the hyperparameter search described in our [ICLR paper](https://openreview.net/forum?id=BkxSmlBFvr).

 ## Quick start